 Sensory auras are the second most common.
 Symptoms are:

 The head pain usually is one sided and moderate to severe in strength.
 It can be made worse through physical activity.
 In at least 40% of cases, the pain is on both sides and accompanied by neck pain.
 Bilateral pain is more common in those who do not have an aura.
-Other symptoms include:
+Other symptoms of this third phases of migraines include:

 Oddly enough, some feel very happy and rested, while others suffer from depression and malaise.
 This may change for the same person at different times.